Rigid body

-In physics, a rigid body (also known as a rigid object) is a solid body in which deformation is zero or so small it can be neglected.
+In physics, a rigid body, also known as a rigid object, is a solid body in which deformation is zero or negligible, when a deforming pressure or deforming force is applied on it.
 The distance between any two given points on a rigid body remains constant in time regardless of external forces or moments exerted on it.
 A rigid body is usually considered as a continuous distribution of mass.
+Mechanics of rigid bodies is a field within mechanics where motions and forces of objects are studied without considering effects that can cause deformation (as opposed to mechanics of materials, where deformable objects are considered).

-In the study of special relativity, a perfectly rigid body does not exist; and objects can only be assumed to be rigid if they are not moving near the speed of light.
+In the study of special relativity, a perfectly rigid body does not exist; and objects can only be assumed to be rigid if they are not moving near the speed of light, where the mass is infinitely large.
 In quantum mechanics, a rigid body is usually thought of as a collection of point masses.
 For instance, molecules (consisting of the point masses: electrons and nuclei) are often seen as rigid bodies (see classification of molecules as rigid rotors).

-Kinematics
+Principles

 Linear and angular position

 The position of a rigid body is the position of all the particles of which it is composed.
 To simplify the description of this position, we exploit the property that the body is rigid, namely that all its particles maintain the same distance relative to each other.
 If the body is rigid, it is sufficient to describe the position of at least three non-collinear particles.
 This makes it possible to reconstruct the position of all the other particles, provided that their time-invariant position relative to the three selected particles is known.
 However, typically a different, mathematically more convenient, but equivalent approach is used.
 The position of the whole body is represented by: